marijnh/Eloquent-JavaScript/18_http.md

 Put a button next to a `<textarea>` field, which, when pressed, uses the `Function` constructor we saw in [Chapter ?](modules#eval) to wrap the text in a function and call it.
-Convert the return value of the function, or any error it raised, to a string and display it after the text field.
+Convert the return value of the function, or any error it raises, to a string and display it below the text field.

 {{if interactive